 - 3 eggs

-- 1/4 cup almond butter
+- 1/4 cup melted and slightly cooled butter OR almond butter

 - 1 teaspoon vanilla

-- 1 1/2 cup oats
+- 1 cup oats

-- 1/2 cup cocoa powder
+- 1/3 cup cocoa powder

-- 1 teaspoon baking powder
+- 2 teaspoons baking powder

 - Preheat oven to 350 degrees F and grease a mini muffin tin.
-Place all ingredients into the bowl of a food processor.
-Process until smooth, about 30-45 seconds.
-Fill prepared tins about to the edge.
+Place the bananas, eggs, butter, honey, and vanilla into a blender.
+Blend well.